autoplot/documentation/javadoc/org/autoplot/datasource/RecentComboBoxModel.md

-# org.autoplot.datasource.RecentComboBoxModelProvide a comboBoxModel so that the ComboBox remembers recent entries.
-This listens for ActionEvents from a
+# org.autoplot.datasource.RecentComboBoxModel

- JComboBox and adds valid items to its droplist.
+Provide a comboBoxModel so that the ComboBox remembers recent entries.
+This listens for ActionEvents from a JComboBox and adds valid items to its droplist.
 The recent entries are stored in the bookmarks folder in the file "recent.PREF.txt" where PREF is a string assigned to this object identifying the theme, such as "timerange".
 Specifically, the event is validated and recorded into the file, then the file is loaded, sorted and saved again.

-RecentComboBoxModel( String pref )
+# RecentComboBoxModel( String pref )

 ***